Commodities and Derivatives Trading and Regulation

 Financial Trading and Hedging in Regulated and Over-the-Counter Markets

-Hunton Andrews Kurth routinely counsels energy and other clients on financial trading and hedging transactions on fully regulated exchanges, and on exempt commercial markets and in bilateral OTC markets, including transactions to be given up to clearinghouse and those to be settled on a bilateral basis.
-We regularly assist clients on the negotiation of ISDA Master Agreements, as well as related schedules and annexes, and on the negotiation of transaction confirmations – both long and short form – incorporating a wide variety of ISDA definitions.
+Hunton routinely counsels energy and other clients on financial trading and hedging transactions on fully regulated exchanges, and on exempt commercial markets and in bilateral OTC markets, including transactions to be given up to clearinghouse and those to be settled on a bilateral basis.
+We regularly assist clients on the negotiation of ISDA Master Agreements, as well as related schedules and annexes, and on the negotiation of transaction confirmations—both long and short form—incorporating a wide variety of ISDA definitions.
 We have developed customized swap confirmations for use pending the execution of formal master trading agreements as well as swap confirmations for traditional swap and basis trading activities.

 We provide related regulatory and transactional counsel involving all major North American and global energy commodity exchanges, including the New York Mercantile Exchange (NYMEX), Chicago Board of Trade (CBOT), Kansas City Board of Trade (KCBT), Chicago Climate Exchange (CCX), Intercontinental Exchange (ICE), and Natural Gas Exchange (NGX).
 We also negotiate service and margining agreements with floor brokers, clearing brokers, clearing houses, futures commission merchants, and other financial service intermediaries on NYMEX, CCX, ICE, NGX, and more.